Billy Snedden: Personal life

 Snedden married Joy Forsyth, a dental nurse, on 10 March 1950.
+They were separated but not divorced at the time of his death.
 They had two sons and two daughters together.
 His daughter Fiona was elected to the Melbourne City Council in 2004 after an unsuccessful candidature for the Liberal Party in the seat of Melbourne Ports in the 1998 federal election.
 She stood for re-election to council in 2008 but lost her seat.

 Honours

 Snedden was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in January 1978.
 He was appointed a Privy Councillor in 1972.

+On 24 April 1980, Snedden officially opened a large recreational centre purpose-built for adults and children with a disability.
+Commissioned by the Spastic Society of Victoria (now Scope), the "Knox Spastic Centre" was the largest of its kind in Victoria with progressive facilities including in-house specialists, community services and a wheelchair-accessible pool.